whitschroder/remote-sensing/_sources/drones.md

 In the Flight Planner plugin, the input must be a polygon in a projected coordinate system, measured in meters, UTM, for example.
 Refer to the editing tools in [QGIS](https://docs.qgis.org/3.34/en/docs/user_manual/working_with_vector/editing_geometry_attributes.html) or [ArcGIS Pro](https://pro.arcgis.com/en/pro-app/latest/help/editing/a-quick-tour-of-editing.htm) to create polygons.

 The Flight Planner menu is available under Plugins in QGIS.
+In addition to a polygon input, the plugin requires a DEM.
+The purpose of the DEM is to adjust waypoints based on terrain following.
+This feature is optional, as the plugin can assume a consistent above ground height.
+However, for the plugin to work, an input DEM is necessary regardless.

+An SRTM elevation surface for the area of interest can be downloaded from [USGS Earth Explorer](https://earthexplorer.usgs.gov).
+Note that if you want to use terrain following mode, you may need to reproject the SRTM to the same UTM system.
+The layer can be reprojected by using the r.proj tool.

 After entering the specifications, click Run.

 ```{image} /images/flightplanner.jpg
 :alt: Flight Planner